Turning the Other Cheek, the Cloak and the Mile

 The example of Christ

 Christ himself shows how to understand it.
-At his trial, when a guard strikes him on the face, he neither keeps silent nor turns the other cheek to the letter, but answers with dignity: “If I have spoken wrongly, show what I said that was wrong; but if I have spoken rightly, why do you strike me?”
-John 18:23 He does not return the blow, and he does not leave the injustice without answer either: he names it, without avenging it.
-Scripture will say of him that, insulted, he did not return the insult: “Ill-treated, he did not threaten, but entrusted himself to him who judges justly.”
-1 Peter 2:23 Turning the other cheek is measured on him: to bear the offence without sending it back, while standing upright in the truth.
+At his trial, when a guard strikes him on the face, he neither keeps silent nor turns the other cheek to the letter, but answers with dignity: “If I have spoken wrongly, show what was wrong; but if I have spoken rightly, why do you strike me?”
+John 18:23 He does not return the blow, and he exposes the injustice instead of avenging it: his question places the guard before his act and forces him to justify it, which he cannot.
+Brought into full light, the violence loses all appearance of right.
+Scripture will say of him that, insulted, he did not return the insult: “when he suffered, he did not threaten, but entrusted himself to the one who judges justly.”
+1 Peter 2:23

 Leaving vengeance to God

 To renounce avenging oneself does not give the wrong over to oblivion: the disciple hands it to God, the only judge just enough to set it right.
-“Do not avenge yourselves; it is written: Vengeance is mine, I will repay, says the Lord.”
-Romans 12:19 He does not resign himself to evil, he fights it with the opposite weapons: “Do not be overcome by evil, but overcome evil with good.”
+“Do not take revenge yourselves, beloved, but leave room for the wrath of God, for it is written: Vengeance is mine, I will repay each one, says the Lord.”
+Romans 12:19 The disciple does not resign himself to evil, he fights it with the opposite weapons: “Do not be overcome by evil, but overcome evil with good.”
 Romans 12:21 Good set against evil breaks the chain that vengeance would keep going.

 To be children of the Father

-The end of this word is likeness to God.
-A few lines further on, Christ widens the commandment as far as the enemy: “Love your enemies, pray for those who persecute you.”
-Matthew 5:44 And he gives the reason: to act thus makes one like the Father, who does good without separating the good from the wicked.
-“That you may be children of your Father who is in heaven, for he makes his sun rise on the wicked and on the good.”
-Matthew 5:45 The one who does not return evil imitates God's patience toward sinners, and draws near to the measure he sets them: “Be perfect, as your heavenly Father is perfect.”
+The end of these words is likeness to God.
+A few lines further on, Christ widens the commandment as far as the enemy: “love your enemies, bless those who curse you, do good to those who hate you, and pray for those who mistreat and persecute you.”
+Matthew 5:44 And he gives the reason: to act thus makes one like the Father, whose goodness does not depend on merit.
+“Thus you will be sons of your Father who is in the heavens, for he makes his sun rise on the wicked and the good.”
+Matthew 5:45 The one who does not return evil imitates God’s patience toward sinners, and draws near to the measure he sets them: “be perfect as your heavenly Father is perfect.”
 Matthew 5:48